berangerthomas/StellaScript/README.md

 ### Repetitive or inaccurate text

--   **Symptom**: The transcription repeats a phrase or contains nonsensical text.
+-   **Symptom**: the transcription repeats a phrase or contains nonsensical text.
--   **Cause**: This can occur when short or silent segments are passed to the transcription model.
+-   **Cause**: this can occur when short or silent segments are passed to the transcription model.
 -   **Solution**:
     1. Lower `--auto-engine-threshold` (e.g., to `10.0`) to use the `transformers` engine on more segments.
     2. Force the `transformers` engine for the entire run with `--transcription-engine transformers`.

 ### Incorrect speaker labels

--   **Symptom**: One person is labeled as multiple speakers, or multiple people are merged.
+-   **Symptom**: one person is labeled as multiple speakers, or multiple people are merged.
 -   **Solution**:
     1. If using `--diarization cluster`, adjust the `--threshold`.
 A lower value merges more easily; a higher value separates more easily.
     2. If using `--diarization pyannote` on a file, provide speaker hints with `--min-speakers` and `--max-speakers`.

 ### Slow performance

--   **Symptom**: Transcription speed is significantly slower than real-time.
+-   **Symptom**: transcription speed is significantly slower than real-time.
 -   **Solution**:
     1. Ensure the GPU-accelerated version of PyTorch is installed and being utilized.
     2. Use a smaller model (e.g., `--model medium` or `--model small`).